-Designed to fit easily around your studies, the Futures Skills Award scheme offers:
+Designed to fit easily around your studies, the Futures Skills Award allows you to:

 David Sharples, Graduate Employer, Barclays

-Hear from students, employers and our Vice Chancellor about why you should take part in the Futures Award
+Watch our Futures Skills Award video and hear from students, employers and our Vice Chancellor about why you should take part.

 You can sign up for the Futures Skills Award here.

 LinkedIn is the largest professional networking site with over 500+ million members worldwide.
 LinkedIn can help you to connect with employers and alumni as well as to join professional groups and carry out job search.
 See our Futures LinkedIn Guide

 Identify 3 skills that you want to develop